The 10 Worst Airports in the U.S.

 PROBLEMS: bad customer experience, traffic congestion, confusing layout

-Passengers consistently give LAX bad scores, including an abysmal next-to-last ranking among “mega airports” on J.D.
-Power’s 2017 survey.
+Passengers consistently give LAX bad marks.
 As is often the case in Los Angeles, getting there and getting around pose the biggest challenges.
 Stationed around a double-decker U-shaped roadway that feels about as well-organized as a stampede, the airport has nine different terminals—and may heaven have mercy on you if you need to get from one to another for a connecting flight.
 In most cases, you’ll have to leave security, walk or ride a shuttle bus (which will only travel counterclockwise, by the way) to the new terminal, where you will once again have to go through security before proceeding to your gate.
 And by “proceeding,” we mean “running as if pursued by lions.”
-Forget about spotting much helpful signage along the way, either.
+Ongoing construction projects raise additional hurdles.

-On the bright side, numerous improvements at LAX have been recently completed or are underway, including a terminal expansion, more upscale shops and restaurants, and an automated trolley to the car rental location.
+On the bright side, many improvements have been recently completed, including the opening of more gates and computerized baggage handling at the Tom Bradley International Terminal, more upscale shops and restaurants, and an automated trolley to the car rental location.
 But will those upgrades make the place any easier to navigate?
 And how can parking and traffic congestion ever improve without better public transit options than the string of inconvenient and impractical trains and buses currently required to get from downtown L.A. to the airport?

 PROBLEMS: delays/cancellations, poor amenities, inconvenient location

-The three major airports closest to New York City—JFK, Newark, and LaGuardia—lead the country in delays and cancellations, and in some ways that’s understandable, given how busy the region's airspace is and how relatively close together the airports are.
-That helps explain why one in four Newark flights failed to arrive on time in 2016 (compared to an on-time rate of 87% in Salt Lake City).
+We get that has to do in part with the region's clogged airspace.
 But why does Newark have to be such an unpleasant place to get stuck?
-In addition to overcrowding and cleanliness issues, the airport ranked dead last in RewardExpert’s 2017 Airport Dining Scorecard, and that was after a renovation meant to improve the food options.
-Stranded travelers feeling hungry don't have much to choose from other than chains with low-quality menu items sold at sky-high prices.
-Getting to and from New York can be an ordeal for tourists, too, requiring either an expensive cab or Lyft ride or two trains operated by two different systems, the AirTrain Network and New Jersey Transit.
-Tourists who accidentally get to the airport on an Amtrak train instead (an easy mistake to make, because no one warns them) discover the fare is three times higher than the local commuter train.
+In addition to overcrowding and cleanliness issues, the airport ranked last in RewardExpert’s Airport Dining Scorecard, and that was after a renovation meant to improve the food options.
+Getting to and from New York can be an ordeal for tourists, too, requiring either an expensive cab or Lyft ride or two trains operated by two different systems.